To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 What is saturated fat?

-Saturated fat is a type of fat found in foods.
+Saturated fat is a type of fat found in foods, mainly from animal sources.
 It's often solid at room temperature.
 This type of fat may raise the body's cholesterol level more than other types of fat.
 Limit saturated fat in your child's diet and replace it with unsaturated fat to help decrease the risk for heart disease.
 Some of the main sources of saturated fat include:

 What is trans fat?